Sales KPIs – What Every Sales Leader Needs To Track

 Time from lead to order.

-By tracking the number of days it takes for a lead to turn into an order, sales leaders can look for areas to improve the productivity of their sale funnel and see which sales reps are taking longer than others.
+By tracking the number of days it takes for a lead to turn into an order, sales leaders can look for areas to improve the productivity of their sales funnel and see which sales reps are taking longer than others.

 4. Key Sales Activity